National Legal Hotline

 Minor civil claims

-Costs are not usually awarded in the Minor Cases Division, unless all parties were represented by a lawyer, or if the magistrate considers it is appropriate.
+Costs are not usually awarded in the Minor Cases Division, unless all parties were represented by a lawyer or the Magistrate considers it is justified.

 General division of the Magistrates Court